react-navigation/react-navigation/packages/react-native-tab-view/README.md

 #### Props

 - `navigationState` - the current navigation state
-- `onRequestChangeTab` - callback for when the current tab changes, should do the `setState`
+- `onIndexChange` - callback for when the current tab index changes, should do the `setState`
 - `onPositionChange` - callback called with position value as it changes (e.g. - on swipe or tab change), avoid doing anything expensive here
 - `canJumpToTab` - optional callback which accepts a route, and returns a boolean indicating whether jumping to the tab is allowed
 - `lazy` - whether to load tabs lazily when you start switching